 The Udvar-Hazy Center is about 30 miles southwest of downtown Washington DC in Chantilly, right next to Dulles Airport.

-As with most museums--especially busy ones--you can count on crowds, although it's rarely as packed as the National Mall Building.
-The museum is free, doesn't require reservations (except perhaps for large groups) and there are rarely queues to get in; if there are, it's most likely just to pass through security checkpoint.
+As with most museums–especially busy ones–you can count on crowds, although it’s rarely as packed as the National Mall Building.
+The museum is free, doesn’t require reservations (except perhaps for large groups) and there are rarely queues to get in; if there are, it’s most likely just to pass through the security checkpoint.
 Once inside you can wander around at your own pace.
 See below about parking fees.

 And if you happen to have a long layover at Dulles Airport waiting for a connecting flight, the Udvar-Hazy Center makes for a very good way to kill time without the uncertainty of battling the interminable traffic to get to downtown DC.